mikebrad140/ST558---Project-1/README.md

 out for this scatter plot comparison.
 So there is little to no correlation between yummy category and the number of calories in the recipe or the price per serving of the recipe.

+### Conclusion: This project focused on using the Spoonacular API to query, parse, and return recipe data.
+Functions helped us interact with the API and retrieve recipe information based on various search parameters.
+We chose to query pasta recipes that contained cheese, but did not contain tomatoes, that could be ready in 45 minutes.
+On this resulting dataframe, we performed exploratory data analysis to examine certain characteristics of our returned recipe data.